-A Chicago police sergeant faces termination over the wrongful raid of an apartment that was recorded captured on body camera video that showed a woman being handcuffed while she was naked.
+A Chicago police sergeant faces termination over the wrongful raid of an apartment that was recorded on body camera video and showed a woman being handcuffed while she was naked.

 Police Superintendent David Brown called for Sgt.
 Alex Wolinski to be fired for violating department rules in the 2019 raid at Anjanette Young's apartment.

 In documents the city released Tuesday, Wolinski is accused of approving a search warrant at Young's apartment without having adhered to the department's "Knock and Announce" rule.
 He is also accused of failing to intervene in the "disrespectful treatment" of Young and failing to promptly present her with a copy of the search warrant.

 The documents allege that Wolinski allowed officers to keep Young in handcuffs while she was naked and after it was determined that officers were at the wrong home.

 "Based on the foregoing charges and specifications, the Superintendent recommends that Sergeant Alex Wolinski be discharged from the Chicago Police Department," Brown wrote in the city documents.